${\rm \overline{B}}_{d,s}\to \rm K^{*0}\overline{K}^{*0}$ decays, a serious problem for the Standard Model

 \item {\it TPC :} The central tracking is achieved by a TPC, the main parameters of which are listed in Table~\ref{tab:TPC}.

-\item {\it Outer wrapper :} An silicon outer wrapper is included around the TPC with a point resolution of $10\mu m$. \end{itemize} The particle identification is achieved using the time-of-flight ($ToF$) and the cluster counting ($dN/dx$) from the gazeous tracker with the resolutions $\sigma(ToF) = 10ps$ and $\sigma(dN/dx) =2.2\%$ respectively.
+\item {\it Outer wrapper :} A silicon outer wrapper surrounding the TPC is included with a point resolution of $10\mu m$. \end{itemize} The particle identification (PID) is achieved using a dedicated time-of-flight ($ToF$) system and the cluster counting ($dN/dx$) from the gaseous tracker with the resolutions $\sigma(ToF) = 10ps$ and $\sigma(dN/dx) =2.2\%$, respectively.
 With the tracking parameters above, some important resolutions are obtained for the decay $\BdsKK$.
 It includes in particular the reconstructed error on B mass and on the B flight distance: